01Improve Your Interview Technique

 04Minimize Interview Stress

 Interviews can be stressful, even if you're a pro who has gone on many of them.
-There are techniques you can use to minimum stress before and during your job interviews.
+There are techniques you can use to minimum stress before and during your job interviews, and strategies you can utilize to reduce the anxiety that may accompany your job search.
 It will make it much easier to manage the interview when you're not feeling stressed.

 05Make the Best First Impression

 First impressions really do matter, and you don't have much time to make a good impression during a job interview.
 From the time you greet the receptionist until the time you leave the building, you're being evaluated as a potential new hire.
 It's important to leave everyone you meet with the best impression you can.